Physical Accessibility & Areas of Rescue

 4. Areas of Rescue Assistance are designated with signs indicating their location.

-The locations of these areas are listed below:
+The locations of these areas are listed below and visually available at the links

 Academic Building- “Areas of Rescue Assistance,” second floor landing immediately adjacent to the elevator (quad side).
 Also, top of stairway adjacent to room 275.